-- Order Daily Disposable Masks with Premium 3-Layer Structure from Korea!
+- Order Daily Disposable KF94 Masks from Korea!

 Don’t neglect your health either.
 Just because you’re young doesn’t mean you’re not susceptible to getting the disease.
 Boost your immunity by taking vitamins, doing light to moderate exercise, and getting plenty of sleep.

 2. Maintain social distancing

 It’s best to avoid physical contact with others if possible, especially places bustling with people to reduce the risks of getting infected.
 Instead of hugging someone or shaking their hand, opt for a wave, nod, or bow.

 - Recommended Blog: Guidance on Social Distancing for Foreigners in Korea

 3. Keep up-to-date on the current situation